RegExpTemplate/regexp-template-core/README.md

 > This feature is not implemented yet.

 The RegExpTemplate provides an API that allow you to make your own [template elements](#Template-Elements).

-## Contributing
-This project is still in very early stages and its not ready to receive pull requests yet.

-However you can still help by playing with the library and try to find possible bugs in it.
-If you do, please let me know by adding in the issues.

-Also, sugestions are welcome :)